pussinboots/sbt-rpm/README.md

 apache_config.vm.network :hostonly, "192.168.1.11".

 Enyoj playing around with it.

+This approach show how easy it is with rpm and puppet to have a automated deployment.
+This scenario here is simple and is a one machine with 2 vm approach but if you use a remote yum repo and put the puppet manifest also remote with git or puppet master than you are ready for automated deployment on any number of machines you wont.
+Maybe you got the spirit for that.

 If you have questions or have problem feel free to contact me. pussinboots666@googlemail.com.